 If you have specific needs that are not covered by the CLI commands, you can directly interact with the HTTP API (for example, to perform advanced statistics and quality checks on your VMs and nodes).

-Despite being a feature-limited first alpha version, the solution is already promising, stable, and suitable for production use.
-It is intuitive and does not impact the existing Proxmox infrastructure.
+The stable version 1.0 is production-ready and suitable for production use.
+It is intuitive to use and does not impact the existing Proxmox infrastructure.
+The minimum required versions are Proxmox VE 8.4 and Proxmox Backup Server 3.4.

 Do not miss our latest DevOps and Cloud Native blogposts!
 Follow Enix on Linkedin!